mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 guidelines specified in {{Section 3 of ?RFC8085}}, and QUIC implementors make use of this freedom.

+Congestion control mechanisms are often implemented at the transport layer of the protocol stack, but can also be implemented at the application layer.

+A congestion control mechanism could respond to actual packet loss (detected by timeouts), or to impending packet loss (signaled by mechanisms such as Explicit Congestion Notification {{?RFC3168}}).

 It is RECOMMENDED that the QUIC implementation use a congestion controller that seeks to minimize queueing delays.
 Further recommendations on the transport of RTP and RTCP are contained in {{streams-and-datagrams}}.